1. Be Safe

 2. Contact SHARE

-SHARE has an open door policy and is easily reachable at any time.
-You can call, email or stop in the SHARE office to schedule an appointment or access any of the services SHARE provides.
+SHARE is easily reachable at any time.
+You can call or email the SHARE office to schedule an appointment or access any of the services SHARE provides.
 You can disclose as little or as much as you choose.
 Speaking with a SHARE advocate is confidential.

 A SHARE Peer (non-confidential resource) can get you connected to the office.
 Find out who they are.